code61/short_format_notes/_sessions/c3s1/5_sinatra.md

     $ gem install rake rake-test

+If you used `rbenv` to install ruby, you will need to run the following command:

+    $ rbenv rehash

+(If you can't remember if you're using `rbenv`, try the command anyway!)

 {% exercise %}
 1. Install sinatra: at the command line run

         $ gem install sinatra
         $ gem install rake rake-test

+2. If you're using `rbenv` (or can't remember whether you are or not) run the following:

+        $ rbenv rehash

 2. Download the code for the session: